Fieldbus encoder - Revolutions translated to speed and position

 Profibus data cables for fieldbus encoders

 Fieldbus encoders transport signals via Profibus and DeviceNet / CANopen data cables.
-Profibus cables must comply with Bus-specific requirements of the Profibus / Profinet organization (PNO).
+PROFIBUS cables and connectors must comply with Bus-specific requirements of the Profibus / Profinet organization (PNO).
 The ESCHA cables comply with this and are available in 5-pole (B-coded), M12, T-splitters and Y-splitters, connectors, chassis parts or recaptacles with a seal up to and including IP68 and a 360 ° screen and comply IEC 61076-2-101.
 The Profibus cables can withstand temperatures of -30 ° C and +90 ° C.

 CANopen en DeviceNet datakabels voor fieldbus encoder

 For CANopen cables and DeviceNet cables, the user organization ODVA prescribes a number of requirements:

 - 5-pole M12 connections